nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 - Note: The Ssp-Version defaults to 1 if not supplied (this is currently the only version of the API).
 This indicates the major version of the interaction, so when new major releases of this specification are released (for example releases with breaking changes), implementors will need to specify the correct version in this header.

-### 3.1.1.
+### 3.2.
 Provider Create Operation ###

 <div markdown="span" class="alert alert-success" role="alert">
 POST [baseUrl]/DocumentReference</div>

+<p>All requests SHALL contain a valid ‘Authorization’ header and SHALL contain an ‘Accept’ header.
+The `Accept` header indicates the format of the response the client is able to understand, this will be one of the following <code class="highlighter-rouge">application/fhir+json</code> or <code class="highlighter-rouge">application/fhir+xml</code>.</p>

-### 2.3 Create Response ###
+### 3.3 Create Response ###

 Success:

 - SHALL return a `201` **OK** HTTP status code on successful execution of the interaction and the entry has been successfully created and the NRLS.
-- The NRLS server will return an HTTP Location header containing the 'server' assigned logical Id and versionId of the created DocumentReference resource along with an Etag whose value matches the versionId.
+- The NRLS server will return an HTTP Location header containing the 'server' assigned logical Id and versionId of the created DocumentReference resource.

 Failure: